Site icon Welcome To Infinity

 Choosing the correct needle configuration and size is crucial to achieving the desired result.
 The type of needle used can affect the overall look and feel of a tattoo.
 The size of the needle used also affects the level of detail and the amount of ink deposited under the skin.

-To achieve intricate designs, tattoo artists need to have an in-depth understanding of the various types of needles available and how they affect the final result.
+To achieve intricate designs, tattoo artists need to have an understanding of the various types of needles available and how they affect the final result.

 Tattoo Ink